Outlook to the 2012 season - doing the first repairs 2012

 Afra used her old trusty Hasselblad camera which, even in the digital area, is better than any new camera, and shot a roll of good old black and white film and another roll of color slide film.
 She now scanned the films and the results can be seen here!

-at the photoshooting with the light meter
+At the photoshooting with the light meter

 Afra giving her best to avoid any reflections in the chrome